Iroquois County, Illinois: Politics

 Throughout the rest of its history, Iroquois County has been among the most solidly Republican counties in Illinois.
-Since 1940 only Lyndon Johnson in his 1964 landslide has garnered forty percent of the county’s vote for the Democratic Party, and only Bill Clinton in 1996 has topped 35 percent since 1968.
+Since 1940 only Lyndon Johnson in his 1964 landslide has garnered forty percent of the county's vote for the Democratic Party, and only Bill Clinton in 1996 has topped 35 percent since 1968.
+As of February 2025, the county is one of 7 that voted to join the state of Indiana.